Explore:

 Midori

-For the unfamiliar, Midori (the film is known as in the west) is a Japanese OVA released in the early 1990s, adapted from the manga by Suehiro Maruo (which I also highly recommend).
-Set in the 1920s, the protagonist for which the film is named after is an adolescent girl who joins a traveling freak show after suffering tragedy, only to then face perpetual abuse and exploitation by the performers.
+For the unfamiliar, Midori (the film is known as in the west) is a Japanese OVA released in the early 1990s, adapted from the manga by Suehiro Maruo (which I also recommend).
+Set in the 1920s, the protagonist for which the film is named after is an adolescent girl who joins a traveling freak show after suffering tragedy.
+She is then to face perpetual abuse and exploitation by the performers.

-The film exhibits fairly openly graphic violence and sexual assault, even incorporating a bit of body horror.
-A lot of this cruelty is aimed specifically at the defenseless Midori, a character who has few accessible means of escape or retaliation against her various injuries.
-What distinguishes this depiction of sexual abuse from many others in Japanese media, I find, is that it is not played as pornographic.
-An act of rape or assault in the film does not contextualize coerced bodily transactions as ones through which the audience should derive pleasure, but instead as an act of horror and savagery, that which is undeserved, especially as it is aimed at a figure who has done nothing wrong.
-Such appears to be the mettle of ero guro, or at least Maruo's approach to it: to use the vulnerability and purity of human nakedness as a foil to savagery, plague and filth, the two entities engaging with each other seemingly towards entropy, extermination, and/or eternal dysfunction.
+The film candidly exhibits graphic violence and sexual assault, even incorporating some body horror.
+A lot of this cruelty is aimed specifically at Midori, a character who has few accessible means of escape or retaliation.
+What distinguishes this depiction of sexual abuse from many others in Japanese media, I find, is that it is not meant as pornographic.
+Here, bodily coercion is not presented as something the audience should derive pleasure from.
+Instead, it is expressed in its context of horror and savagery, that which is undeserved, especially as it is aimed at a figure who has done nothing wrong.
+Such appears to be the mettle of ero guro, or at least Maruo's approach to it: to use pure, human nakedness as a foil to savagery, plague and filth, the entities engaging with each other seemingly towards entropy, extermination, and/or eternal dysfunction.

-And I mean, there's also a vibe, right?
+And I mean, there's just generally a vibe, right?
 There's a special experience in finding this movie on Internet Archive, downloading it, burning it on a DVD, and watching it in a dark basement all by yourself.
-That's exactly what I did, in fact.
-There's certainly lots of commentary also to be made about a more subversive means of entertainment consumption that a film like this can be associated with, having no mainstream or "official" distribution in the modern day, dealing heavy-handed in subjects as bleak as it does, and thus being relegated to niche circles on the digital fringe.
+That's exactly what I did, at least.
+There's certainly lots of commentary also to be made about a more subversive means of entertainment consumption that a film like this is associated with.
+Midori has no mainstream or "official" distribution in the modern day, dealing heavy-handed in subjects as bleak as it does, and thus being relegated to niche circles on the digital fringe.

 Back to Posts